majdjamal/image_segmentation/README.md

 (Figure 3.
 Oranges segmented with (A) 2 clusters, and (B) 3 clusters)

 ### Humans walking
-Image segmentation can be used for pre processing.
 Consider the image in Figure 4.
 There are no clear edges because humans are walking.
 We can highlight these humans with image segmentation, and it becomes easier to detect edges.
 The segmentation result is demonstrated in Figure 5.

 <img src="https://i.ibb.co/2dyYD8w/walking.jpg" width="400" height="300">